dieg0v/txiki-router/README.md

     return "GET Hello world!";
 });

-// tell to router what you do want to process, route and http method
+//tell router what you want to process, the route and the http method
 $route = $r->exec( '/home', 'get');

 if($route!==false){